-Default Information for spousal Maintenance
+Default Information for Spousal Maintenance

-A party who use the procedure in Rule 44.1 and who also requests spousal maintenance must file Form 6 with the notice of default.
+A party who uses the procedure in Rule 44.1 and who also requests spousal maintenance must file Form 6 with the notice of default.
 This new form provides information the court can use to determine whether the requested duration and amount are fair.
 The requesting party should provide information that support a fair award and explanation of how the paying party’s needs can be met while paying the requested amount.
 This information also should assist the court if a future modification is requested.

 – Hon.
 Dean Christoffel

 Motions for Temporary Orders

 The new rule is aimed at discouraging wasteful and unnecessary temporary order hearing, which often result in a case being tried twice-draining the parties’ resources and causing delays in the court’s calendar.
 Under new Rule 47(c), the court must set a resolution management conference-at which no evidence will be taken-upon a request for temporary orders.
 This gives the parties the opportunity to agree on temporary orders (subject to reallocation) and achieve a faster permanent results.
 The new rule also accelerates the proceedings by requiring that the resolution management conference (and any evidentiary proceedings, if absolutely necessary) are scheduled within 30 days after the filling of a motion.